SmileDragonfly/learn-english-app/docs/srs.md

 - Logout
   - User click on button logout => logout and back to log in screen
 - Profile
-  - Name, phone, email, nation
+  - Add name, phone, email, nation
+  - Verify email, phone (to reset password if forget)
+- Reset password
 - User level
   - User will have english level evaluated by their learning process
     - Vocabulary level